 Fort Duchesne is a tiny town located in the state of Utah.
 With a population of 546 people and just one neighborhood, Fort Duchesne is the 145th largest community in Utah.

-Unlike some towns, Fort Duchesne isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fort Duchesne are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fort Duchesne is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fort Duchesne is a town of sales and office workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Fort Duchesne who work in office and administrative support (28.89%), sales jobs (22.22%), and management occupations (11.11%).

 One of the benefits of Fort Duchesne is that there is very little traffic.
 The average commute to work is 17.23 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.